 More than 30 ECN-D sirens are used to alert civilians in the event of tidal waves in the Croatian Drava river.
 The hydropower plant operates several of its own control centres and has also established control options for the national emergency control centres.

 Hydropower plant in the Drava river

-In Spain, Hörmann sirens at many dams warn the population of floods and flood hazards.
+In Spain, Hörmann sirens are installed at many dams to warn the population in case of floods and flood hazards.

 Sirens in industry

 INEOS Oxide uses high-performance electronic sirens for indoor and outdoor use to issue warnings and provide information to its employees quickly.
 The PC-based control centre backed up by a second control centre.
 Communication takes place via a dedicated line and wirelessly.

 Aurubis AG operates a large copper works in Bulgaria.
 To ensure the safety of its employees, the world’s leading copper group relies on modern “made in Germany” electronic sirens from HÖRMANN Warnsysteme.
 17 ECN-D sirens are wirelessly connected to two control centres and can be triggered in a matter of seconds if required.